 Random effect dynamic probit is estimated to complement the results of the switching regression model.
 Wooldridge (2005) and Heckman (1981a,1981b) propose methods for solving the initial condition problem in random effect dynamic probit model (RE).
-In order to examine the impact of past poverty on current poverty, lagged poverty has often been included as explanatory variable in a random effect probit model.
+To examine the impact of past poverty on current poverty, lagged poverty has often been included as explanatory variable in a random effect probit model.
 This variable, however, is endogenous unless the entire stochastic process for poverty coincides with start of the sample for which data is obtained.
-However, our households have existed as households before we get the first wave of the panel, and they were already at the risk of poverty.
-The observed poverty status of an individual at the first wave may be the effect of her past poverty history, which triggers her to develop unfavorable characteristics such as lack of motivation (which is unobserved to researcher).
-Thus, initial poverty can be correlated with unobserved heterogeneity, and it is no longer exogenous.
+However, these households already exist before we get the first wave of the panel and they were already at the risk of poverty.
+The observed poverty status of an individual at the first wave may be the effect of the past poverty history, which triggers to develop unfavorable characteristics such as lack of motivation (which is not observed to researcher).
+Thus, initial poverty can be correlated with unobserved heterogeneity and it is no longer exogenous.
 Cappeillari and Jenkins (2002,2004) use endogenous switching while Wooldridge (2005) and Heckman (1981) propose correlated random effect model to the initial condition.

+The conditional random effect dynamic probit model is denoted by RE while endogenous switching regression is by ESR.
 Both ESR and CRE approaches distinguish the impact of past poverty on poverty persistence from the impact of unobserved heterogeneity.
-The difference is that the standard CRE considers non-response or attrition as random and exogenous whereas it is endogenous in ESR.
+The difference is that the standard CRE considers non-response or attrition as random and exogenous where as it is endogenous in ESR.
 After controlling for both observed and unobserved heterogeneity, the coefficient associated to the lagged poverty is taken to be the true measure of state dependence in CRE.
-After controlling for household heterogeneity, TSD is calculated if the returns to individual characteristics differ between initially poor and nonpoor households.
+After controlling for household heterogeneity, TSD is calculated if the returns to individual characteristics differ between initially poor and non-poor households.
 Instead of ignoring attrition as in the standard CRE, this paper estimates unbalanced data where unbalancedness is correlated with unobserved individual effects.
 Individuals who leave the sample may have peculiar unobserved characteristics than those available in all waves.
-In this case, the estimated coefficients may be biased and inconsistent.
-Plum (2014) illustrates the application of simulated maximum likelihood for unbalanced data.
-However, unbalancedness is independent of individual effect.
-This paper follows Albarran et al. (2015) and yet, the difference is that I use the GHK simulator based on simulated maximum likelihood (SML) method2.
-The SML method is computationally less intensive and model convergence is achieved with low halton draws (Plum, 2014; Cappellari and Jenkins, 2004).
+In this case, the estimated coefficients may be biased and inconsistent and model convergence is achieved with low halton draws (Plum,2014; Cappellari and Jenkins,2004).
 So that all models used in this paper including endogenous switching model are estimated using simulated maximum likelihood.
 I briefly present on how to include unbalancedness in the Wooldridge and Heckman models.